First Carnatic War: Course of the war

 Anwaruddin responded by sending a 10,000-man army to take the fort from Dupleix by force.
 Dupleix, who had lost the support of La Bourdonnais over the status of Madras, had only 930 French troops.
-In the Battle of Adyar this small force successfully repulsed the attacks of Anwaruddin's army.
+However, in the Battle of Adyar, this small force successfully repulsed the attacks of Anwaruddin's army.

 Dupleix then launched an assault on Fort St. David.
-Stung by his defeat at Adyar, Anwaruddin sent his son Muhammed Ali to assist the British in the defence of Cuddalore, and was instrumental in holding off a French attack in December 1746.
+Stung by his defeat at Adyar, Anwaruddin sent his son Muhammad Ali to assist the British in the defence of Cuddalore, and was instrumental in holding off a French attack in December 1746.
 Over the next few months Anwaruddin and Dupleix had made peace, and the Carnatic troops were withdrawn.

 The French, under the command of De Brurie, launched another attempt to take Fort St. David, forcing the British defenders inside the fort's walls.
 The timely counterattack by the British and the Nawab, however, turned the tables and prompted the French to withdraw to Pondicherry.

 In 1748 Major Stringer Lawrence arrived to take command of the British troops at Fort St. David.
 With the arrival of reinforcements from Europe, the British besieged Pondicherry in late 1748.
 Clive distinguished himself in successfully defending a trench against a French sortie: one witness of the action wrote "[Clive's] platoon, animated by his exhortation, fired again with new courage and great vivacity upon the enemy."
-The siege was lifted in October 1748 with the arrival of the monsoons, and the war came to a conclusion with the arrival in December of news of the Peace of Aix-la-Chapelle.
+The siege was lifted in October 1748 with the arrival of the monsoon, and the war came to a conclusion with the arrival in December of news of the Peace of Aix-la-Chapelle.
 Under its terms Madras was returned to British control.